-Subject to the transfer restrictions set forth under "Transfer Restrictions", transfers between the Participants will be effected in accordance with DTC's procedures, and will be settled in same-day funds, and transfers between participants in Euroclear and Clearstream, Luxembourg will be effected in accordance with their respective rules and operating procedures, which rules and operating procedures may change from time to time.
+Subject to the transfer restrictions set forth under "Transfer Restrictions", transfers between the participants will be effected in accordance with DTC's procedures, and will be settled in same-day funds, and, in the case of Regulation S Global Notes held through Euroclear or Clearstream, Luxembourg, as participants to DTC, in accordance with the respective rules and operating procedures of Euroclear and Clearstream, Luxembourg.
+The rules and operating procedures of DTC, Euroclear and Clearstream, Luxembourg may change from time to time.